BrunoMeyer/gpu-rsfk/README.md

 The K-Nearest Neighbor Graph is a problem that consists in: For each element of a set V, find the K most similar objects (neighbors) to each object that also is contained in V.
 The NN-Descent algorithm [[1]](#references) is an algorithm that computes an approximation of K-NNG using MapReduce primitives.

+In this project, we provide an implementation of RSFK algorithm in CUDA language with a python interface.
+RSFK uses a very similar strategy to [LarveVis](https://github.com/lferry007/LargeVis) [[3]](#references) algorithm, where randomized trees generate different partitions.
+These partitions are used to explore real neighbors for every point.
+Also, a neighborhood exploration method is used to improve the quality of the K-NNG approximation.

 ## Compiling and Installing
 ```bash